microsoft/MixedRealityToolkit-Unity/Assets/HoloToolkit/Sharing/README.md

 ---

 #### ServerSessionTracker.cs
-The ServerSessionsTracker manages the list of sessions on the server and the users in these sessions.
+The ServerSessionsTracker is in charge of listing the various sessions that exist on the server, and exposes events related to all of these sessions.
+This is also the class that allows the application to join or leave a session.
 Instance is created by Sharing Stage when a connection is found.

 #### SessionUsersTracker.cs
-Keeps track of the users in the current session.
+The SessionUsersTracker keeps track of the current session and its users.
+It also exposes events that are triggered whenever users join or leave the current session.
 Instance is created by Sharing Stage when a connection is found.

 #### SharingStage.cs
-he SharingStage is in charge of managing the core networking layer for the application.
+A Singleton behaviour that is in charge of managing the core networking layer for the application.
+The SharingStage has the following responsibilities:

+- Server configuration (address, port and client role)
+- Establish and manage the server connection
+- Create and initialize the synchronized data model (SyncRoot)
+- Create the ServerSessionsTracker that tracks all sessions on the server
+- Create the SessionUsersTracker that tracks the users in the current session

 #### SyncRoot.cs
-Root of the synchronization data model used by this application.
+Root of the synchronized data model, under which every element of the model should be located.
+The SharingStage will automatically create and initialize the SyncRoot at application startup.

 #### SyncSettings.cs
 Collection of sharing sync settings, used by the HoloToolkit Sharing sync system to figure out which data model classes need to be instantiated when receiving data that inherits from SyncObject.